Option (finance): Modern stock options

 Options contracts have been known for decades.
 The Chicago Board Options Exchange was established in 1973, which set up a regime using standardized forms and terms and trade through a guaranteed clearing house.
-Trading activity and academic interest has increased since then.
+Trading activity and academic interest have increased since then.

-Today, many options are created in a standardized form and traded through clearing houses on regulated options exchanges, while other over-the-counter options are written as bilateral, customized contracts between a single buyer and seller, one or both of which may be a dealer or market-maker.
+Today, many options are created in a standardized form and traded through clearing houses on regulated options exchanges.
+In contrast, other over-the-counter options are written as bilateral, customized contracts between a single buyer and seller, one or both of which may be a dealer or market-maker.
 Options are part of a larger class of financial instruments known as derivative products, or simply, derivatives.

 Contract specifications

 A financial option is a contract between two counterparties with the terms of the option specified in a term sheet.
 Option contracts may be quite complicated; however, at minimum, they usually contain the following specifications: